KFreon/KaelsKabbage/content/posts/2023-06-10-my-journey-with-maui/index.md

 - Generate migrations with `dotnet ef migrations add <migration name> --project MAUI/MAUI.csproj --startup-project DBEntry/DBEntry.csproj`

-> I feel like I could put the DB classes in the same project as the entry project, but I haven't tested that.
+> ~~I feel like I could put the DB classes in the same project as the entry project, but I haven't tested that.~~
+> NO you can't do this, at least in my setup.
+Attempting it gives something like "'project' is a non-selfcontained executable and cannot be referenced from a self contained executable"

 EFCore needs a connection string, which we usually get from `appsettings.json`.
 We can do that!